M2-Test-Org/bis-305-assign7a-8-4-tip-calculation/README.md

 # BIS 305 Assignment 7A - Program Exercise 8-4.

-This repo is for use to code and debug the BIS 305 Assignment 7A - Program Exercise 8-4.
+This repo is for you to code and debug the BIS 305 Assignment 7A - Program Exercise 8-4.

 Create a program named TipCalculation that includes two overloaded (Overloading involves the ability to write multiple versions of a method using the same method